ΧΑΙΡΕΤΕ . . . SALVETE . . . WELCOME

-The Program in Classical Studies will introduce you to the literature, languages, history, culture, philosophy, politics, religion, mythology, art, and architecture of the worlds of Ancient Greece and Rome and to the enormous impact of ancient Greece and Rome on the modern world.
+The Program in Classical Studies will introduce you to the literature, languages, history, and culture of the worlds of Ancient Greece and Rome and to the enormous impact of ancient Greece and Rome on the modern world.
 Courses in the Program of Classical Studies cover an extensive period of time from the Bronze Age through the Roman Empire and explore a variety of topics such as spectacle and sport, love and war, law and culture, Athenian tragedy and comedy, and ancient women and children.

 Latin is still taught in some high schools (and elementary schools) in Canada and the United States, and you can also earn a BEd Classical Studies (Latin) at York.
 For more details on teaching Latin in Ontario, see the website of the Ontario Classical Association under Students/TEACH LATIN.

 The study of the classical world will develop excellent critical, analytical, and logical reasoning skills while teaching you how to make rational arguments and express them clearly.
 With these skills, you'll be well prepared for a career in law, teaching, librarianship, museum work or for graduate school.
 You can also engage with your professors and fellow students and learn about graduate school and future careers by joining the Classical Studies Students Association.

-- Roger S. Fisher has published a new book, Antigone v.
+- Prof. Roger S. Fisher has published a new book, Antigone v.
 Creon: Sophocles’s Antigone as a Courtroom Drama (Irwin Law, 2014).
 The book contains a groundbreaking new English translation of the play and offers an authoritative reading of the play as a work of legal literature.
 For more information, see the story in YFile December 10, 2014 "New book explores the legal themes in 'Antigone.'

-- Donald G. Kyle (BA 1973). one of our York graduates, has published (2014) A Companion to Sport and Spectacle in Greek and Roman Antiquity (edited with Paul Christesen), Blackwell Companions to the Ancient World.
+- Donald G. Kyle (BA 1973), one of our York graduates, has published (2014) A Companion to Sport and Spectacle in Greek and Roman Antiquity (edited with Paul Christesen), Blackwell Companions to the Ancient World.
 Literature and Culture.
 Professor Kyle has a BA in History and Humanities from York University (1973) and a PhD from McMaster University (1981).
 He is the author of many articles on ancient sport and spectacle as well as several books: Athletics in Ancient Athens (1993), Spectacles of Death in Ancient Rome (1998), History, Sport.
 The Only Woman in All Greece: Kyniska, Agesilaus, Alcibiades and Olympia (2003), and Sport and Spectacle in the Ancient World (Winner of the 2008 Book Award of the North American Society for Sport History), 2007.
 He teaches at the University of Texas at Arlington in the Department of History (Ancient Greece and Rome).

-- Michael Herren has published (2014) an extensive annotated bibliography “Classics in the Middle Ages” with Oxford Bibliographies Online.
+- Prof. Michael Herren has published (2014) an extensive annotated bibliography “Classics in the Middle Ages” with Oxford Bibliographies Online.